Our Story

 Merlot, Cabernet Sauvignon, & Chardonnay

-The Vinelands Vineyard is 7.5 acre vineyard site of which 5.75 acres are planted Bordeaux and Burgundy varietals.
-The vineyard is currently planted with Merlot, Cabernet Sauvignon and Chardonnay all planted in 1995.
+Vinelands Vineyard is a 7.7 acre vineyard site of which 6 acres are Merlot, Cabernet Sauvignon, and Chardonnay, all planted in 1995.
 This is our largest block of Chardonnay in our estate situated near the calm section of the Colorado River.

 Merlot